mstoelzle/solving-occlusion/README.md

 ### 1. Prerequisites
 This framework requires **Python 3.9.2**.
 The generation of synthetic datasets requires an Ubuntu environment.

-**Note:** To use efficient neural network training, Cuda 11 needs to be installed and available.
+**Note:** To use efficient neural network training, CUDA 11.* needs to be installed and available.

 It is recommended to use a package manager like Conda (https://docs.conda.io/en/latest/) to manage the Python version and all required Python packages.